Who We Are

 Treasurer

-Jim joined the Board in 2021 to help expand the reach of the organization to meet the needs of people with disabilities in more communities.
-Jim is the Manager of Graduate Medical Education (West Region) at St. Luke’s University Health Network in Bethlehem where he has developed and implemented operational goals for graduate medical education (GME) programs.
-He leads GME business development across the health network, and has developed over 15 brand-new medical residency/fellowship programs.
-Jim is an FAA licensed pilot, ultra-marathon runner, and active triathlete.
+He leads GME business development across the health network and has developed over 15 brand-new medical residency/fellowship programs.
+Jim is an FAA-licensed pilot, ultra-marathon runner, and active triathlete.
 He holds a position on the Board of Directors for the American College of Healthcare Executives (ACHE) – Eastern PA Chapter, and at Dale Realty LTD, Plains, PA, and Red House Realty Inc, Scranton, PA.

 Director